-Name and surname Function 9 First appointment to function End of function/term of office Attendance at sessions of the supervisory board 10 Gender Nationality Year of birth Education Professional profile Status of independence in the statement of independence Existence of conflicts of interest during the financial year 11 Membership in the supervisory bodies of other companies Membership on committees Function Attendance at committee sessions Janez Tomšič Chair 11 September 2020 12 11 September 2025 23/24 M Slovene 1979 Bachelor's Degree in Law Financial risks Supervision Commercial law and corporate governance Management and remuneration Banking knowledge/expertise and experience YES YES Kapitalska družba, d.d.
-Nomination and Remuneration Committee Member 20/20 Leo Knez Deputy Chair 21 February 2013 22 February 2023 24/24 М Slovene 1982 Master of Actuarial Science Financial risks Supervision and auditing Commercial law and corporate governance Banking knowledge/expertise and experience YES YES / Audit Committee Risk Committee Chair Member 13/13 9/9 lgor Masten Member 11 September 2020 11 September 2025 21/24 М Slovene 1975 PhD in Economics Financial risksSupervision and auditingBanking knowledge/ expertise and experience YES YES / Risk Committee Chair 8/9 Zlatko Vili Hohnjec Member 18 May 2017 18 May 2027 19/24 M Slovene 1953 Bachelor's Degree in Economics Financial risks Supervision and auditing Commercial law and corporate governance Banking knowledge/expertise and experience Management and remuneration YES NO Terme Olimia, d.d.
-Audit Committee Nomination and Remuneration Committee Deputy Chair Member 13/13
+Name and surname Function 9 First appointment to function End of function/ term of office Attendance at sessions of the supervisory board 10 Gender Nationality Year of birth Education Professional profile Status of independence in the statement of independence Existence of conflicts of interest during the financial year 11 Membership in the supervisory bodies of other companies Membership on committees Function Attendance at committee sessions Janez Tomšič Chair 11 September 2020 12 11 September 2025 23/24 М Slovene 1979 Bachelor's Degree in Law Financial risks Supervision Commercial law and corporate governance Management and remuneration Banking knowledge/expertise and experience YES YES Kapitalska družba, d.d.
+Nomination and Remuneration Committee Member 20/20 Leo Knez Deputy Chair 21 February 2013 22 February 2023 24/24 М Slovene 1982 Master of Actuarial Science Financial risks Supervision and auditing Commercial law and corporate governance Banking knowledge/ expertise and experience YES YES / Audit Committee Risk Committee Chair Member 13/13 9/9 lgor Masten Member 11 September 2020 11 September 2025 21/24 М Slovene 1975 PhD in Economics Financial risks Supervision and auditing Banking knowledge/ expertise and experience YES YES / Risk Committee Chair 8/9 Zlatko Vili Hohnjec Member 18 May 2017 18 May 2027 19/24 М Slovene 1953 Bachelor's Degree in Economics Financial risks Supervision and auditing Commercial law and corporate governance Banking knowledge/ expertise and experience Management and remuneration YES NO Terme Olimia, d.d.
+Audit Committee Nomination and Remuneration Committee Deputy Chair Member 13/13 20/20

 8 In accordance with the ZSIRB, members of the supervisory board are appointed by the government, at the proposal of the competent ministers.
-There are no external members on supervisory board committees.
+There are no employee representatives on the supervisory board.
+In accordance with the ZBan-3, there are no external members on supervisory board committees.